Why was this car hidden away for 30 years?

 "The iconic forerunner of a winning breed," as Simeone defines it, which kickstarted America's short but glorious dominance in road racing.

-The CSX2287 Shelby Cobra Daytona Coupe is on display at the Simeone Automotive Museum, in Philadelphia.
+The CSX2287 Shelby Cobra Daytona Coupe is on display at the Simeone Automotive Museum